florinelef/but.sae105-6/README.md

 # Samsung Mobility
 Fake website of a Samsung service for a university project.
+Developped by Lony MICHAUX, Florine LEFEBVRE, Simon LIETARD & Charlie DARQUES.

 # Project description